microsoft/FluidFramework/BREAKING.md

 ### Remove `getLegacyInterval()` and `delete()` from sequence dds
 `getLegacyInterval()` was only being used by the deprecated `IntervalCollection.delete()`.
 The alternative to `IntervalCollection.delete()` is `IntervalCollection.removeIntervalById()`.

+### Remove `loader` property from `MockFluidDataStoreContext` class
+The `loader` property from `MockFluidDataStoreContext` class was deprecated in release 0.37 and is now removed.
+Refer the following deprecation warning: [Loader in data stores deprecated](#Loader-in-data-stores-deprecated)

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)